Soil Characterization and Quaternary Pedology Laboratory

 Bulk Density – Wax Peds

-Bulk density of soil or sediment clods can be measured using the waxed ped method.
+Bulk density of soil or sediment clods can be measured using the waxed ped method (ASTM C914).
 An undisturbed sample clod is weighed, and its volume is then calculated by determining the volume of water it displaces after the sample is coated with paraffin wax and placed in a beaker of water.

 Quality Assurance & Quality Control Practices